PerziThomas/DA_Perzi_Ambrosch/source/Geofence Management Web-Interface.md

 If a backend error occurs, the creation process is once again aborted.

+### Generation of geofences from presets
+Lorem Ipsum TODO

 ### Geofence editing
 The geometry of geofences that are drawn or loaded from the backend can be changed by the user.\